Alvise Gritti: Youth

 Gritti’s father, Andrea, lived in Constantinople as a grain merchant for about twenty years before returning as a diplomat on behalf of Venice.
-During this time Andrea had multiple sons with a Greek mistress.
-Alvise was one of these sons.
+Alvise was one of multiple sons Andrea had with a Greek mistress during this time.
 The commonly cited number of sons is four, Pietro, Alvise, Lorenzo, and Zorzi; however, Eric Dursteler mentions only three, citing one of Gritti's father's political opponents who argued that "one who has three bastard sons in Turkey [i.e. Ottoman Empire] should not be made Doge."
 Given that names exist for four sons, it seems more likely that this piece of political invective left out a son than that historians have added a fourth.
-Regardless, Gritti spent his childhood in Constantinople.
-He studied at the University of Padua, likely after traveling from Constantinople with his father in 1502.
+Regardless, Gritti spent his childhood in Istanbul.
+He studied at the University of Padua, likely after traveling from Istanbul with his father in 1502.
 As an illegitimate child, Gritti was unable to hold high-ranking positions in Venice, but this barrier did not exist in Constantinople, to which he returned in 1506.